Reachout - Information for Volunteer Applicants

 Please plan to attend all sessions.

-I'm Hollis, and it's my pleasure to welcome you into the Reachout community.
-I'm in charge of training here at Reachout, so I'll make sure that we teach you everything you'll need to know about being a crisis hotline volunteer.
+It's our pleasure to welcome you into the Reachout community.
+We're in charge of training here at Reachout, so we'll make sure that we teach you everything you'll need to know about being a crisis hotline volunteer.
 Although our staff is small, we've been recognized nationally and internationally as experts in our field.
 We look forward to sharing our knowledge with you!

 Reachout volunteers are amazing, diverse, wonderful people.
 We come from many different backgrounds and bring a wealth of experience to the mission of helping people.
 Although many of our volunteers are college students, we have many community members as well; people of all ages are welcome here.
 We work hard, and we love what we do.
 Reachout is a tightly-knit community of people who care passionately about making a difference in St. Lawrence County.